History of the Club

 Making new friends and enjoying fellowship is one of the personal benefits our Kiwanis club offers to individuals.
-Our members come from all walks of life - education, government, banking, agriculture, business, non-profit organizations and many other fields.
-They are corporate officers, managers, business owners, faculty and staff at WSU, self-employed professionals and active retirees.
+Our members come from all walks of life - education, government, banking, agriculture, business, non-profit organizations and many other fields, and include individuals from SEL and WSU.

 Our meetings and club projects offer a social setting where members interact with others of diverse business and professional backgrounds.
-Members meet people in many areas of interest within our club and by visiting other area club meetings.
+Members meet people in many areas of interest within our club.

 We encourage members to work on club committees and/or serve in club elective offices that help them build important leadership skills while enhancing club activities.